lanesky/kubernetes-walk-through/docs/03-installing-helm.md

 ## Init the helm

-Run below command to initialize the helm on server.
+Run below command to initialize the helm on the server.

 ```
 helm init --service-account tiller --history-max 200
 ```

-## Verfication
+## Verification

 Run below command to verify the installation.